hjoliver/bomdr/README.md

 ## Current status

-Sync workflow generated on-the-fly to trigger sync tasks off of one dummy model workflow (with tasks that write their output files with `touch` and check for the existence of their input files).
+Sync workflow generated on-the-fly from a Jinja2-format config file, to trigger sync tasks at specified sync checkpoints in a dummy model workflow (which has tasks that check for the existence of their input files and write their output files with `touch`).

-The sync tasks currently just write out what they would do.
+The sync tasks currently just write what they would do, to stdout.

 ### TBD

-Implement actually file sync and remote database update, to enable restarting the system on the remote side at the most recent sync checkpoints.
+- implement file sync
+- implement remote database update
+- implement script to start remote workflows from most recent sync checkpoints

 ## Instructions